gupta29470/Garbage_Profiling/README.md

 #### After installing packages and place file in respective directory run garbage_profiling.py file

-##### If it throws error you can Google or reach me.
+- If it throws error you can Google or reach me.

-#### Important Note: This project can run without garbage_profiling.py by following commands:
+- Important Note: This project can run without garbage_profiling.py by following commands:

-#### To run using input image: darknet detector test cfg/obj.data cfg/yolo-garbage1.cfg yolo-garbage1_last.weights data/plastic_1.jpg
+1. To run using input image: darknet detector test cfg/obj.data cfg/yolo-garbage1.cfg yolo-garbage1_last.weights data/plastic_1.jpg

-#### To run using webcam.real-time: darknet.exe detector demo cfg/obj.data cfg/yolo-garbage1.cfg yolo-garbage1_last.weights
+2. To run using webcam.real-time: darknet.exe detector demo cfg/obj.data cfg/yolo-garbage1.cfg yolo-garbage1_last.weights

+##### If you find any difficulty or error you can reach me by email --> gupta29470@gmail.com

 ##### Thankyou,
 *Valar Dohaeris!*